 This micro-credential provides learners with a foundational competency set in wood science, tools and safety, mass timber fabrication, technical drawings and models, general knowledge of product design, element use and packaging and shipping of a completed timber package, mass timber design and 3D BIM fabrication using Cadwork software, conflict resolution communications, wood species and wood project integration, design for CNC machining, and 2D drawing packages and materials lists for project assembly.

-Dates, Format and Tuition
+Dates, Format and Fees

 The program is approximately 250 hours over 32 weeks (including work integrated learning opportunities) and is offered primarily online and self-paced supplemented by real-time online sessions and optional in-person employer site visits, wood and cutting science labs, and guest lectures from industry leaders.
 Work integrated learning (WIL) opportunities will be included.